Guide

 Key takeaways

-• Set up automated invoicing to send bills immediately when jobs are complete or on recurring schedules, eliminating the delays that cause late payments and ensuring consistent communication with clients.
+• Set up automated invoicing to send bills immediately when jobs are complete or on a recurring schedule, so invoices go out on time every time without any manual effort on your part.

-• Include clear payment terms on every invoice with specific due dates, accepted payment methods, and late fee policies to prevent confusion that leads to delayed payments.
+• Include clear payment terms on every invoice, specifying the due date, accepted payment methods, and any late fee policies, to prevent the confusion that most often causes clients to delay payment.

 Understanding late payments